btabtab/3D-GameEngine/README.md

 The next update is to be expexted at 10th October.
 The next version will feature an animated projectile, attack animations, entity behaviour (maybe including deaths).

+Dependancies:
+  RAYLIB which can be installed following the tutorials found at: https://www.raylib.com/index.html

 It is currently in Alpha but is being updated somewhat frequently.
 It uses RAYLIB to handle drawing to the screen.
   RAYLIB can be found at:https://www.raylib.com/